liu-qilong/liu-qilong.github.io/contents/note/the-road-to-serfdom.md

 The socialists propose the solution of an international planning authority.
 However, it can only be put into practice with coercion since a unitary agreement of the plan around the globe could hardly be reached.
 The international authority can only be recognized as suppressive if a people's development must depends on its veto/approval:

-> Those who at least partly realize these dangers usually draw the conclusion that economic planning must be done “internationally,” i.e., by some supernational authority...
+> Those who at least partly realize these dangers usually draw the conclusion that economic planning must be done "internationally," i.e., by some supernational authority...
 But, as the scale increases, the amount of agreement on the order of ends decreases and the necessity to rely on force and compulsion grows...
 Planning on an international scale, even more than is true on a national scale, cannot be anything but a naked rule of force, an imposition by a small group on all the rest.

 > If most people are not willing to see the difficulty, this is mainly because, consciously or unconsciously, they assume that it will be they who will settle these questions for the others, and because they are convinced of their own capacity to do this justly and equitably...
 How many people in England would be prepared to submit to the decision of an international authority, however democratically constituted, which had power to decree that the development of the Spanish iron industry must have precedence over similar development in South Wales, that the optical industry had better be concentrated in Germany to the exclusion of Great Britain, or that only fully refined gasoline should be imported to Great Britain and all the industries connected with refining reserved for the producer countries.